w3-software-intern-Riad/flask-user-management-backend/README.md

 #### Admin Endpoints

-- **Admin Register**: `POST /admin/register`
+**Admin Register**: `POST /admin/register`
 - **Description**: Registers a new user as an admin.
-The request body must include the following fields:
+This route is used for the initial setup of the root admin account only.
+After successful registration, a file will be created indicating whether the root admin has been set up.
+If this file shows `root_admin_created: true`, further requests to this route will be blocked.
+- **Request Body**:
   - `username`: The user's chosen username.
   - `firstname`: The user's first name.
   - `lastname`: The user's last name.
   - `password`: The user's password (will be hashed).
   - `email`: The user's email address.
-    - `role` : By default ADMIN
+  - `role`: By default, `ADMIN`.
+- **Response**:
-  - **Response**: A success message indicating that the admin was created successfully or an error message if the registration fails.
+  - **Success**: A message confirming the admin account was created successfully.
+  - **Error**: An error message if registration fails or if the route has been accessed after the root admin setup is complete.

 - **Update Admin Data**: `PUT /admin/update_profile`
   - **Description**: Updates admin information.
 Requires a valid JWT token for authentication.
 The request body can include any of the following fields:
     - `username`: The user's new username.